swiftlang/swift/docs/SIL.rst

 will likewise not be implicitly retained or released. ``%0`` must be an object of a concrete function type; generic functions must have all of their generic parameters bound with ``specialize`` instructions before they can be applied.
+If ``%0`` is an uncurried function, the arguments for the uncurried clauses are specified in outer-to-inner (that is, left-to-right) order.

 TODO: should have normal/unwind branch targets like LLVM ``invoke``